wryan14/webform/app/static/documentation/developer.rst

 Most of the forthcoming process needs to be constructed.

-  - Build table with Dash data tables; similar to the one that exists for the Edit process
+  - Build a forthcoming table with Dash data tables; similar to the one that exists for the Edit process
   - Build a database model for the forthcoming process

 Permanent location

   - Modify form to work with new server in permanent location
   - Build queries to process data collected from the forms
-  - Build automated process to properly format data for inclusion in CONTENTEdm repository
+  - Build automated process to properly format data for inclusion in CONTENTdm repository
   - The database will likely need to be switched from SQLite to Postgresql

 Bugs and Appearance